 Mandarin Oriental Hong Kong offers some of the city’s best viewpoints for the spectacular National Day fireworks display.
 Rather than joining crowds on the streets to watch this illuminating show, guests can celebrate in luxury, high above Hong Kong in the hotel’s top-floor restaurants.
 Boasting outstanding views over Victoria Harbour from the 25th floor, both Pierre and Man Wah provide tempting menus for diners to enjoy whilst they admire the fireworks display.
 If guests wish to watch the action while enjoying a glass of chilled champagne or crafted cocktails, the stylish M Bar is the ideal location or for family gatherings.
 Clipper Lounge also offers a feast to celebrate the festivities.

-Perched atop One Peking with commanding views of Victoria Harbour and the fabulous Hong Kong skyline, aqua and Hutong are the perfect places to enjoy the annual fireworks display in celebration of October 1st National Day.
-At aqua, diners will be treated to a five-course menu featuring the restaurant’s contemporary Italian and Japanese cuisines.
-National Day celebration menus are served on the evening of October 1st at a price of $1888 +10% per person.
-Early reservations are recommended by calling aqua on 3427 2288 and Hutong on 3428 8342.
+Perched atop One Peking with commanding views of Victoria Harbour and the fabulous Hong Kong skyline, Hutong is the perfect places to enjoy the annual fireworks display in celebration of National Day.
+Diners will be treated to a decadent menu with dishes including foie gras and wagyu beef at a price of $1288 +10% per person.

 Level 21 The ONE, 100 Nathan Road, Tsim Sha Tsui

-Located on the top floor of ONE shopping centre in TST, you will be sure to get a cocktail with a view this National Day.
-The HK$350 Entrance Fee gives you 2 drinks at the lounge& terrace bar or try out their special 5-Course Set Dinner especially for the fireworks at HK$1,200 per person.
+Located on the top floor of ONE shopping centre in TST, Wooloomooloo Prime is offering a special 5-Course Set Dinner especially for the fireworks at HK$1,288 per person plus service charge.

 Cé La Vi Sky Bar